example42/example42.github.io/_posts/2018-03-19-wholistic_devops.md

 It is about teaching, training and talking which is of high value for HR to get more resumes so they are able to fill open positions faster.

-HR must allow (and insist in fullfillment) team members to attend conferences as speakers or even run local meetups where people with similar mindset gather.
+HR must allow (and insist in fulfilment) team members to attend conferences as speakers or even run local meet-ups where people with similar mindset gather.

 ### DevOps and Finance

 As IT now acts as a department based on DevOps principles they will try to move from slow to manage, self hosted systems to some cloud concepts.
 Especially when using public cloud providers, the collaboration with Finance is of high importance.

 Finance for example differentiates between capital expenses (CAPEX) and operational expenses (OPEX).
-Ask any technichian regarding the differences and he will not know.
+Ask any technician regarding the differences and he will not know.

 Even when IT says that public cloud costs can be more easily predicted upfront, Finance might ask for another solution.
 Why?